 Today, to compete with the proliferation of jobs made readily available to any job seeker, you have to sell your brand.
 The first thing you can do to improve your job ads is write an appealing description of your job, your team and your opportunity.
 Describe the specific benefits.
 Highlight the strengths of your organization in an inviting way.
 As with any good marketing copy, differentiate yourself with a compelling value proposition as to why your organization is better and desirable.

 2. Avoid hyperbole.

 “WANTED, KILLER ROCK-STAR sales monster to CRUSH all revenue expectations!!!”
 In the world of online writing, this is called “click-bait,” and this act of overpromising and hyperbole, just to get someone to read further simply doesn’t work.

 First, it normally repulses all but the most desperate of applicants.
 Second, it pisses off the great candidates.
 They’re smart enough to see through the thin veil of snake-oil salesmanship.
 You’re hiring your next great listing agent, not promoting a traveling wrestling tour.
 Being motivational and inspirational is good, but try keeping it just shy of a meth-induced, manic-high level of excitement.
 OK?

 3. Be specific, not pedantic.

-You’re not hiring a nuclear engineer, so you don’t need to outline every single task the person might ever possibly be asked to do.
+You’re not hiring a nuclear engineer, so you don’t need to outline in bullet points every single task the person might ever possibly be asked to do.
 For example, you don’t need to write, “Complete reports in a timely manner.”
 No duh!
 When was the last time anyone preferred their reports to be tardy?

 4. Be different.